 A spine-tingling page-turner, City of Ghosts by Victoria Schwab is perfect for middle-school readers who love a great ghost story.
 After 12-year-old Cassidy Blake, a self-proclaimed Gryffindor, nearly drowns, she gains the ability to see beyond the Veil and visit the spirit world.
 Cass’s best friend Jacob is a ghost.
 And her parents are the ghost-hunting stars of a reality TV show.
 Things get even weirder when her family travels to hauntingly perfect Scotland and Cass meets a girl who shares her strange abilities.

-Critics and readers love this series, which so far consists of City of Ghosts, Tunnel of Bones (in which Cass and family go to Paris), and Bridge of Souls (featuring the haunted city of New Orleans).
+Critics and readers love this trilogy, which consists of City of Ghosts, Tunnel of Bones (in which Cass and family go to Paris), and Bridge of Souls (featuring the haunted city of New Orleans).
 Kirkus says the books “beg to be read in the dark of night” and reviewers on Amazon call it “brilliant” and “fast paced, funny, a little scary, and sweet.”

 The Witches of Willow Cove by Josh Roberts